Masudali23/EKF_Tracking_Of_Ground_Bot/README.md

 ## Results
-The output of the EKF will be saved in ⁠ Output/output.txt ⁠.
+The output of the EKF will be saved in ⁠ Output/output.txt for python and build/output.txt for C++ ⁠.
 The results will include the estimated position and velocity alongside the ground truth for evaluation.

 ## Future Aspects
 - **GPS Integration:** Enhance geolocation and navigation through GPS fusion with Lidar and Radar.